Parents of Murdered Children, Inc. (POMC), headquartered in Cincinnati, Ohio, is the only national self-help organization designed

 WHY WE ARE HERE

-help parents and other survivors deal with the pain of their loss and facilitate the reconstruction of their lives.
+1. To provide ongoing emotional support needed to help parents and other survivors deal with the pain of their loss and facilitate the reconstruction of their lives.

-contact with similarly bereaved persons and establish self-help groups that meet regularly.
+2. To provide contact with similarly bereaved persons and establish self-help groups that meet regularly.

-process and the criminal justice system as they pertain to the survivors of a homicide victim.
+3. To provide information about the grief process and the criminal justice system as they pertain to the survivors of a homicide victim.

-about the problems faced by those surviving a homicide victim.
+4. To communicate with professionals about the problems faced by those surviving a homicide victim.

 5. To increase society's awareness of the problems faced by survivors.